x Tiger's Silent Saint) 2003 bay dun mare, 14.3

 bay splash stallion (Sweet's breeding).
 "Lacey" got in foal on the very first cycle-

-Lacey has basically been lounging in the pasture her whole life.
+Lacey had basically been lounging in the pasture her whole life.
 She had no idea about stalls, hoof trimming, deworming, baths, treats or grooming.
 Despite being apprehensive of some of the unfamiliar new things presented to her, she has always been willing to try.
 In fact, she is probably one of the most willing horses I've ever known.
-She is currently being worked with every day, brought into the barn for a bit of grain, her daily dewormer in the short time she has been here.
-The more I work with her, the we've bonded.
+She has learned about being worked with every day- brought into the barn for a bit of grain, her daily dewormer in the short time she has been here.
+The more I work with her, the more we've bonded.
 She seems to enjoy attention, especially when I scratch her favorite spots!

 I believe Lacey is one of the nicest dun mares